Sponsors

-Command line disk usage utilities df and du
+Command Line Disk Usage Utilities: df and du

-Getting disk usage information on a Mac is often gathered by selecting a file, directory, or hard drive and hitting Command-I for Get Info, then appears a nice GUI interface with extended information about the selected object including disk usage.
+Terminal in OS X Getting disk usage information on a Mac is often gathered by selecting a file, directory, or hard drive and hitting Command-I for Get Info, then appears a nice GUI interface with extended information about the selected object including disk usage.
 Command-I isn’t the only way to get disk info however, with the command line there are two useful utilities to gather this data that you should know; df and du.
 The following is a brief explanation of each command and how you can use them:

 df - displays disk usage information based on file system (ie: entire drives, attached media, etc)